FLUX-SE/all_docs/en_US/spat_revolution_doc/Application_Preferences.md

 ### Dump on socket change

 Allow to dump all properties when a socket change, i.e. when the IP address or the port number has been edited.
-This ensures a synchronisation between the remote and SPAT.
+This ensures a constant synchronisation between any remote control and SPAT Revolution.

 ### Output rate - Ultimate only